 6. The case of Andriy Kolomiyets

-Andriy Kolomiyets – aged 23, member of the ‘Euromaidan’ protest rallies in Kiev.
+Andriy Kolomiyets – aged 23, member of the ‘Euromaidan’ protest rallies in Kyiv.
 In December 2014, he moved to Russia, where a few months later, he was arrested on suspicion of drug possession.
-Shortly after, he faced accusations of the attempted murder of two police officers during the events in Kiev.
+Shortly after, he faced accusations of the attempted murder of two police officers during the events in Kyiv.

 The court trial of Andriy Kolomiyets was launched in February 2016.
 The case is being examined near the place of the permanent residence of the ‘victims’, i.e. in Crimea.
 Andriy Kolomiyets faces up to 15 years in prison.

 The story of the criminal prosecution of Andriy Kolomiyets is very similar to the case of Oleksandr Kostenko.
 In both cases, Russia dispenses justice on the events that took place in another country, and with the participation of citizens of another state.
 It is noteworthy that during the interrogation, attempts were made to coerce Kolomiyets to give a false testimony against Oleksandr Kostenko, but he refused to do so.